Wood Green ricin plot: Criticisms

 On 17 August 2006, former British ambassador to Uzbekistan Craig Murray summed up:

 I spoke at the annual Stop the War conference a couple of months ago [and] referred to the famous ricin plot...
 It was alleged that a flat in North London inhabited by Muslims was a "Ricin" factory, manufacturing the deadly toxin which could kill "hundreds of thousands of people".
 Police tipped off the authorities that traces of ricin had been discovered.
 In the end, all those accused were found not guilty by the court.
 The "traces of ricin" were revealed to be the atmospheric norm.

 The "intelligence" on that plot had been extracted under torture in Algeria.
 Another police tip-off to the media was that the intelligence said that the ricin had been stored in plastic jars, and they had indeed found plastic jars containing a suspicious substance.
 It turned out the containers in question were two Brylcreem tubs.
 What was in them?
 In the first, paper clips.
 In the second, Brylcreem.

 The Wood Green conspiracy allegations were also depicted critically in the 2007 documentary Taking Liberties.

+In 2023, Julian Hayes, a barrister who represented one of the acquitted defendants, said the plot investigation stemmed from Algerian intelligence given to Britain about an alleged UK mass poisoning plot, from information obtained from Mohamed Meguerber which Hayes believes was obtained through torture.